Nasogastric (NG) fluids for short term rehydration or maintenance fluids in children beyond the newborn period

 300 mL/hr* |

-4 - 6.5 hrs* |
+4-6.5 hrs* |

 - Preferred in children with moderate dehydration and conditions where high/rapid fluid volumes are not appropriate

-- Subsequent 24 hrs: Replace remaining deficit if still indicated, in addition to daily maintenance volume
+- Subsequent 24 hours: Replace remaining deficit if still indicated, in addition to daily maintenance volume

-Recommended hourly rate for slow nasogastric rehydration
+Recommended hourly rate for slow NG rehydration

-Weight on Admission |
+| Weight on admission |

 Rate of slower NG rehydration